MahirPatel2005/gamified-habit-tracker/README.md

+To embed your LinkedIn post within the README using an iframe, you can't directly embed LinkedIn content into markdown, as LinkedIn doesn't support iframe embeds like YouTube does.
+However, you can add a link to your LinkedIn post, and if you want to include a preview image for more engagement, you can link to it with a thumbnail.

+Here’s the updated version of your README with a link to your LinkedIn post:

+---

 # Gamified Habit Tracker

 **Gamified Habit Tracker** is a Chrome extension designed to boost productivity by turning your browsing habits into a game.
 Earn points, unlock achievements, and compete with friends while staying productive and blocking distractions!